-For our analysis of changing affiliations, we prefer to use correlation analysis rather than other techniques, such as vector autoregressive (VAR) modelling, so that we do not inadvertently impose restrictions on the data that may not be valid.
+This analysis of changing affiliations is based on correlations in order to avoid imposing restrictions on the data that may not be valid.
 In particular, the type of series we examine are known to be subject to volatility changes and other structural breaks since the 1970s; van Dijk, Osborn and Sensier (2002) analyse these for the G7 countries and find that some of the important breaks are important for all countries.
 It is anticipated that rolling correlations and correlations over sub-periods should be relatively robust to such breaks.

 We follow others, including Artis and Zhang (1997, 1999), Inklaar and de Haan (2001), and IMF (2001), by examining business cycle affiliations using real output after removal of the trend by application of the Hodrick-Prescott (HP) filter; see Hodrick and Prescott (1997).
 Instead of monthly industrial production used in some studies, we prefer quarterly real gross domestic product (GDP), since GDP better reflects the general economy.
 However, in addition to HP-detrended data, we also examine the robustness of our results to use of the Baxter and King (1999) filter, and also to use of quarterly and annual growth rates.
 To allow us to comment on lead/lag relationships over time, we follow Artis and Zhang (1997) in examining maximum correlations, as well as contemporaneous correlations.